 In addition to any required conservation measures required pursuant to an applicable adopted minimum flow and level recovery or prevention strategy, all public water supply applicants shall implement either a standard water conservation plan described in section 2.3.2.3(a) or a goal-based water conservation plan described in section 2.3.2.3(b).
-The proposed water conservation plan shall allow no reduction in, and increase where environmentally, technically, and economically feasible, overall utility- specific water conservation effectiveness.
+The proposed water conservation plan shall allow no reduction in, and increase where environmentally, technically, and economically feasible, overall utility-specific water conservation effectiveness.
 The applicant may use publications and materials from Conserve Florida, the Alliance for Water Efficiency, and other similar industry guidance to assist in developing and supporting the selection of measures in its conservation plan and in demonstrating that increases in water use efficiency were achieved through water conservation.

 The elements and implementation schedule for the water conservation plan shall be developed by the applicant.
 The District shall review and approve the plan submitted by the applicant as part of the public water supply permit.
-In reviewing the applicant's proposed plan for sufficiency, the District will consider whether the elements and sub-elements proposed to be implemented in the plan, taken as a whole, will promote effective conservation.
-The water conservation of the plan fails to demonstrate progress toward achieving permit requirements for water use efficiency, the permittee shall request a permit modification, if necessary, to revise the plan to address the deficiency.
+In reviewing the applicant's proposed plan for sufficiency, the District will consider whether the elements and subelements proposed to be implemented in the plan, taken as a whole, will promote effective conservation.
+The water conservation plan shall be subject to the schedule and reporting requirements specified in the permit.
+If implementation of the plan fails to demonstrate progress toward achieving permit requirements for water use efficiency, the permittee shall request a permit modification, if necessary, to revise the plan to address the deficiency.